dainst/idai-field/server/README.md

 * Docker & docker-compose

+## Deployment

+The Docker images are currently hosted in the Github Container Registry: [FieldHub](https://github.com/dainst/idai-field/pkgs/container/field_hub)

 ## Building a new docker image version

-The images are currently hosted in the Github Container Registry: [FieldHub](https://github.com/dainst/idai-field/pkgs/container/field_hub)

 To build a new image run: